lithdew/flatend/README.md

 ### Hello World

 Now, let's write our first microservice.
-For the following steps I will be using TypeScript, though use whatever language of JavaScript you prefer.
+For the following steps I will be using TypeScript, though use whatever flavor of JavaScript you prefer.

 Let's make a NodeJS service named `hello_world` that will respond to any service requests with "Hello world!".